-- The surrender charge remains unchanged at the time of decrease. - You cannot reduce the face amount below the minimum issue amounts at the time of the reduction as noted on the contract information page of Your contract. - Monthly cost of insurance deductions from Your contract fund will decrease. - The federal tax law may limit a decrease in the face amount.
-If that limit applies, then Your new death benefit will be Your contract fund multiplied by the corridor percentage the federal tax law specifies for the Insured's age at the time of the change. - If You request a face amount decrease after You have already increased the face amount at substandard (i.e., higher) cost of insurance deductions, and the original face amount was at standard risk charges, then We will first decrease the face amount that is at substandard higher risk charges.
+- The surrender charge remains unchanged at the time of decrease. - You cannot reduce the face amount below the minimum issue amounts at the time of the reduction as noted on the schedule of contract information page of Your contract.

+- Monthly cost of insurance deductions from Your contract fund will decrease. - The federal tax law may limit a decrease in the face amount.
+If that limit applies, then Your new death benefit will be Your contract fund multiplied by the corridor percentage the federal tax law specifies for the Insured's age at the time of the change. - If You request a face amount decrease after You have already increased the face amount at substandard (i.e., higher) cost of insurance deductions, and the original face amount was at standard risk charges, then We will first decrease the face amount that is at substandard higher cost of insurance deductions.
 We reserve the right to change this procedure. - There will be no decrease in the contractual minimum premium requirement.
 By Midland National's current company practice, the minimum premium is reduced when a decrease in face amount is processed.

-Changing the face amount of insurance may have tax consequences.
-You should consult a tax advisor before changing the face amount of insurance.
-See "Tax Effects" on page 52
+Changing the face amount may have tax consequences, so You should consult a tax advisor before doing so.